-What your Tokyo AirBNB host didn’t mention before your stay
+What the Tokyo AirBNB host might not mention

 Apartment 1: The actual place:

 What you see around you is what you get.

 There were 2 futons already set out on our bedroom/hall’s tatami floor.
 We opened up one more futon to make it 3 as there were three adults.
 Due to that additional futon, the remaining space available in the studio reached a whole new sad level.
 Which brings us to the next point..

 You’ll have to make use of your creativity to lay your luggage open.

 Simply because there’ll be insufficient space for you to open up all suitcases fully.
 We’d only brought 2 large suitcases + 1 backpack.
 Someone’s suitcase will have to stay half-opened with one side leaning against the wall.
 And we try to take turns to pack.
 Lol.

 Your futon could be so thin, you’ll have to sleep on top of the duvet OVER the futon.

 For the extra cushioning necessary.
 And still ended up with body aches the next day.
 No, it has nothing to do with age.
 It’s the flat futons!

 Despite the additional layer, I could still feel the wooden slabs when I sleep.
 Have no idea what those slabs are for, but that contraption of wooden strips was either not removable, or you’ll have to make do with the tatami as your base layer.
 With the futon being so thin, I’m not sure which option will ensure worse backaches, *cries*.

 The pillow will be amazingly flat and thin – it might just be for babies.

 Not kidding.
 I silently thanked myself for having brought two neck pillows (which I use on flights, actually) because it became mine and my sister’s pillows for those nights.

 That it’s actually not so clean.